paulog/basho_docs/source/riak/tutorials/little/concepts.md

 value:  pizza
 ```

-Now we are back to the simple case, where requesting the value of `favorite` will just return `pizza`.
+Now we are back to the simple case, where requesting the value of `favorite` will just return the agreed upon `pizza`.

-Beyond the ability for vector clocks to provide a reasonable history of updates is also used when reading values from two conflicting nodes.
+Beyond the ability for vector clocks to provide a reasonable history of updates, is also used when reading values from two conflicting nodes.
 This is how we can compare the reads of multiple nodes and decide upon the most recent version.

 The Riak mechanism uses internal hashing and system clocks to stop unbounded vclock growth.
 We'll dig into more details of Riak's vclocks in the next chapter.